mr-superonion/xlens/examples/hsc_dm/ipmu_gw/ipmu_gw.md

 Note, to run the BPS system on IPMU's torque server, we need to use the forked `ctrl_bps_parsl` [here](https://github.com/mr-superonion/ctrl_bps_parsl).

+To setup the BPS system, please forke, install and configure the system as
+follows:

 ```shell
 export BPS_WMS_SERVICE_CLASS=lsst.ctrl.bps.parsl.ParslService
 setup -kr ctrl_bps_parsl_directory